sib-swiss/containers-snakemake-training/docs/course_material/day2/3_generalising_snakemake.md

 cd snakemake_rnaseq/  # Start developing in new folder
 ```

-In ` snakemake_rnaseq/`, you should now see two subfolders:
+In ` snakemake_rnaseq/`, you should see two subfolders:

 * `data/`, which contains data to analyse
 * `resources/`, which contains retrieved resources, here assembly, genome indices and annotation file of _S. cerevisiae_.
 It may also contain small resources delivered along with the workflow via git

-Let's create the other missing subfolders and the Snakefile:
+We also need to create the other missing subfolders and the Snakefile:

 ```sh linenums="1"
 mkdir -p config/ images/ workflow/envs workflow/rules workflow/scripts  # Create subfolder structure